ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 {: #automate-s4hana-terraform-ansible-terraform}
 {: terraform}

-To run the scripts to create a VPC and install the SAP S/4HANA release on dedicated HANA 2.0 BOX VSI, you need to modify:
+To run the scripts to create a VPC and install the SAP S/4HANA release on dedicated SAP HANA 2.0 BOX VSI, you need to modify:

 *	The terraform.tfvars file to add your {{site.data.keyword.cloud_notm}} API-key.
 *	The input.auto.tfvars file to customize the resources for your solution.
 By default, the VSI is configured with: